Breakthrough-Energy/PreREISE/README.md

 test_from_excel.test_from_excel()
 ```

-The notebook prereise/gather/demanddata/eia/demo/AssembleBAfromExcel_demo.ipynb
-illustrates usage.
+The notebook [AssembleBAfromExcel_demo.ipynb](prereise/gather/demanddata/eia/demo/AssembleBAfromExcel_demo.ipynb) illustrates usage.

 ##### Outputting Demand Profile
-To output the demand profile, cleaning steps were applied to the EIA data.
+To output the demand profile, cleaning steps were applied to the EIA data:
-1) missing data imputation - the EIA method was used, i.e., EIA published data was used; beyond this, NA's were converted to float zeros
+1) missing data imputation - the EIA method was used, i.e., EIA published data was used; beyond this, NA's were converted to float zeros;
-2) missing hours were added
+2) missing hours were added.

 The BA counts were then distributed across each region where the BA operates, using the region populations as weights.
 For example, if a BA operates in both WA and OR, the counts for WA are weighted by the fraction of the total counts in WA relative to the total population of WA and OR.

 The demand profile is finally converted to Matlab format.

 ### B. Power output calculation

 ####  &alpha;.
 Wind power output
 &bull; <u>Naïve method</u>:
 The *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation](https://www.nrel.gov/docs/fy14osti/61714.pdf) is used to convert wind speed to power for all the wind farms in the network.
 This is the method currently implemented.

 ####  &beta;.
 Solar power output
 &bull; <u>Naïve method</u>:
 This estimation method uses a simple normalization procedure to convert the Global Horizontal Irradiance (GHI) to power output.
 For each plant location the hourly GHI is divided by the maximum GHI over the period considered and multiplied by the capacity of the plant.
 In other words, each plant reaches its maximal capacity only once over the period considered.
 This procedure is referred to as naïve since it only accounts for the plant capacity.
-Note that other factors can possibly affect the conversion from solar radiation at ground to power such as the temperature at the site as well as many system configuration including DC/AC ratio or eventual tilt system.
-This is the method currently implemented.
+Note that other factors can possibly affect the conversion from solar radiation at ground to power such as the temperature at the site as well as many system configuration including tilt system.

+&bull; <u>System Advisor Model (SAM)</u>: [SAM](https://sam.nrel.gov/) developed by NREL can be used to estimate the solar power output.
+A collection of developer tools for creating renewable energy system models can be downloaded [here](https://sam.nrel.gov/sdk).
+Irradiance date need first to be retrieved from NSRDB for a given location along with other meteorological parameters.
+This information are fed to the SAM Simulation Core (SCC) and the power output is retrieved.
+The SSC can reflect the technology used: photovoltaic (PV), solar water heating and concentrating solar  power (CSP).
+The [PVWatts v5](https://www.nrel.gov/docs/fy14osti/62641.pdf) model is used.
+Input parameters need to be set for this model.
+The default values have been used for most of them.
+Only the system size and the array type depend on the solar plant that is considered in the grid.